- 25 min

-Pre-heat the oven to 160C, and grease and line a slice tin or square cake tin with baking paper.
+Pre-heat the oven to 160C (fan forced), and grease and line a slice tin or square cake tin with baking paper.

 Place all ingredients in stand mixer with a paddle attachment and mix together on medium speed until well incorporated and the mixture is light in colour.
 It’s important that your butter is soft, or you’ll be beating for a long time.